See the moment a tornado tore through this city - Local News 8

 Parks said a tornado impacted the south side of the base and moved north through the base RV park.
 Twelve recreational vehicles were damaged and nine people were transported off the base for treatment, he said.

-As of 5 p.m.
-Thursday, Elsa was located in North Carolina with maximum sustained winds of 50 mph.
+As of 8 p.m.
+Thursday, Elsa was located about 65 miles west of Norfolk, Virginia, with maximum sustained winds of 50 mph.
 The storm is moving at a brisk pace of 21 mph to the northeast, according to the National Hurricane Center.

 In parts of South Carolina, the NHC estimated rainfall totals of 3 to 5 inches with isolated maximum totals of 8 inches through Thursday, which could cause limited flash and urban flooding.
 Tornadoes are possible across the eastern Carolinas into southeast Virginia through Thursday afternoon, the NHC said.